boldbi/bold-bi-docs/docs/embedded-bi/application-startup.md

 ## Storage Configuration for Bold ID

-User can select the preferred storage type File Storage or Blob Storage to store the resource in Bold ID.
+User can select the preferred storage type, either File Storage or Blob Storage to store the resource in Bold ID.

 ![Site File Storage](/static/assets/embedded/application-startup/images/file-storage.png)

-N> By default storage type is `File Storage`.
+> **NOTE:**  By default storage type is `File Storage`.

 User can select the Blob Storage by giving Azure Blob Credential in the required field